-Energy buyer guide part 1: What is the best way to buy clean energy?
+Energy buyer’s guide part 1: What is the best way to buy clean energy?

-First article in a series by Emilie Wangerman, SVP, Head of Business Development:
+First article in a series by Emilie Wangerman, Head of USA, Interim COO:

 Clean energy procurement is not a one-size-fits-all approach.
 Several important factors determine which product is best for your business.